Cascades Falls Trail: A Five-Star Hike to a Stunning Waterfall in Pembroke, Virginia

 Cascades Falls Hike

-Once you arrive at the parking area, place your $3 into the envelope on arrival (honor system).
+Once you reach the Cascades parking area, place your $3 into the envelope on arrival (honor system).
 Tear off the receipt and place it on your dashboard.

 America the Beautiful passholders, your fee is covered by the annual pass.
 Simply write your pass number on the envelope and deposit it into the repository.